 • Be citizen scientists!
 Log on to MM2 website and enter your data.
 You can conduct a marine metre squared survey another time (each term / each year) and compare your data.
 Are there more or less living things?
-What has squared projects can be used to track change.
+What has changed?
+Why do you think it has changed?
+Marine Metre Squared